AntoReda/Super-Hypercube/README.md

+This reposotory used Git LFS since it exceeded github's large file limit.

+This means you will need to install and use Git LFS to pull and extract the contents of this repo correctly.

-I added an instructional video on how to setup the application in case you are having issues getting it to work.
+In case you experience any issues, I added gameplay and an explanation in the form of 2 video files you can watch.I added an instructional video on how to setup the application in case you are having issues getting it to work.

 In case you don't want to watch the video, simply go to project>>VS2017>>Labs.sln